walmsles/aws-lambda-python-cdk/README.md

 Deploying Python code to AWS Lambda using the AWS CDK is confusing especially when there are so many different methods and options available.
 I honestly feel right now the true AWS Serverless *Best Practice* is yet to fully emerge so I tend to tread carefully and make the choices that work for my teams and projects.
 I also tend to move slowly with adopting the next BIG thing and make sure I play with and understand the choices I am making.
 So I have put this project example together for my own use and to use as a basis for Serverless teams that I assist and accelerate in my day to day work life, it has the things that I like and prefer to use and understand.

-There are a few considerations when building out a sane project directory structure for a Serverless Service built around AWS Lambda packaged and deployed using the AWS CDK.
+There are a few considerations when building out a project directory structure for a Serverless Service built around AWS Lambda packaged and deployed using the AWS CDK.

 **Important Note:** This repo is a work in progress and under constant churn right now as I work to complete a full end to end solution of dev, package, test and deploy.